bad64/rollthedice/README.md

 Linux: make && sudo make install && make clean
 Windows: mingw32-make -f Makefile.win && mingw32-make clean -f Makefile.win

-Whatever you do, **do not pass any optimization flags (-O1, -O2)** to either makefile.
-I'm unsure why but this breaks the library thusly created.

 **But what if I don't want your sample application ?**

 Fear not, citizen, for I have thought of such a situation.
 You simply need to invoke `make lib` (or `mingw32-make lib` on Windows) to only produce the relevant shared object, which you can do as you please with.